sonali132005/pizzasales-dashboard/README.md

 💻 Tech Stack:

-*Power BI – Dashboard creation and data visualization
+*SQL – Used for data extraction, cleaning, and performing analysis through queries.

-*Excel / CSV Dataset – Raw data storage and preprocessing
+*Power BI – Used for building interactive dashboards and visualizing insights.

-*Power Query – Data transformation and cleaning
+*DAX (Data Analysis Expressions) – For creating calculated measures and KPIs in Power BI.

-*DAX (Data Analysis Expressions) – Calculated columns and measures
+*Power Query – For transforming and preparing SQL data before visualization.

 #📂 Data Source: